jCho23/MobileAzureDevDaysSampleApp/README.md

 ## Branching and Pull Requests Guidline

-Branches should be matched to a active Github issue.
+### Branches should be matched to a active Github issue.
-Always merge from master into your branch before creating a pull request.
+### Always merge from master into your branch before creating a pull request.
 This will show you if you have any conflicts with the existing code base
-Never commit to master, you will be shamed
+### Never commit to master, you will be shamed
-Branches will be deleted after a Pull Request has been approved into Master.
+### Branches will be deleted after a Pull Request has been approved into Master.
-General flow for creating a new branch

 Github issues is assigned to you
 Create a new branch base off master